jack-arturo/stormlight-short/07_story_development/act2_conflict_growth.md

 - Hope exists even in the darkest moments

 **Bridge to Act III**: Now that powers are emerging, what can these characters become?

+**Remaining Time**: 35 seconds to reach 2:40 mark for Act III start